 How to change domain names without affecting your website’s performance

 Switching to a new domain name is a big change.
-Because not only your entire website domain will change, all of your URLs, and therefore all your organic history will change with it.
+Not only will your entire website domain change, all of your URLs and therefore all your organic history will change with it.
 So how do you make sure this is done smoothly, and with a minimum impact on your website’s performance?

-Here, we’ll dive deeper into why you would want to change domain names, how this will impact your website, and how to avoid losing traffic with the help of redirect.pizza.
+Here, we’ll dive deeper into why you would want to change domain names, how this will impact your website, and how to avoid losing traffic.
+For an overview of all redirect types, see our complete guide to URL redirects.

 Why would you want to change domain names?